 This policy will align with University procedure and processes and with State laws and statutes, Federal laws and guidelines, University policies, and Board of Regents Policy: Purchasing.
 This policy ensures appropriate stewardship of University assets, integrity when acquiring goods and services, and accountability to funding sources should be exercised when purchases are being made on behalf of the University of Minnesota.

-- Basis of Vendor Selection
+- Basis of Supplier Selection

 - Explains why a department has chosen a specific supplier over other potential suppliers of a good or service.